aya-prover/aya-prover-docs/src/guide/haskeller-tutorial.md

 + Aya supports renamed import `open import X using (x as y)` and the meaning is obvious.
 + To re-export, use a `public open`.

+Ok, let's write some code!

+## Programming in Aya

-Ok, natural numbers.
+Natural numbers.
 In Haskell:

 ```haskell
 data Nat = Zero | Suc Nat